Recruitment videos are officially a business buzzword amidst the pandemic.

 Producing recruitment videos is easier than you think.
 You can create a quality recruitment video in a few simple steps using the StoryXpress Screen Recorder.

 Screen recording is an apt style if you are just beginning to record recruitment videos.
-Since recruitment videos are diverse, the volume of creation will be relatively high.
+Since recruitment are diverse, the volume of creation will be relatively high.

 Screen recording combined with webcam recording can be a quick, and convenient way for creation.
 Let's see how: